ddmitov/perl-executing-browser/README.md

 ## HTML Interface for the Perl Debugger
    Any Perl script can be selected for debugging in an embedded HTML user interface.
 The debugger output is displayed together with the syntax highlighted source code of the debugged script and its modules.
 Syntax highlighting is achieved using [Syntax::Highlight::Engine::Kate] (https://metacpan.org/release/Syntax-Highlight-Engine-Kate) CPAN module by Hans Jeuken and Gábor Szabó.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev and provoked by the scarcity of graphical frontends for the Perl debugger.

-   If the debugged script is inside the application directory of PEB (see section *Settings*), PEB assumes that this script is going to be executed by PEB and starts the Perl debugger with a clean environment like the one for all other PEB Perl scripts.
+   If the debugged script is inside the application directory of PEB (see section [Settings] (#settings)), PEB assumes that this script is going to be executed by PEB and starts the Perl debugger with a clean environment like the one for all other PEB Perl scripts.
 If the debugged script is outside the application directory, PEB asks for any command line arguments and starts the Perl debugger with the environment of the user who started PEB.

    HTML interface for the Perl debugger is not available in the Windows builds of PEB.